TechsGenius

 • Online regression simulators that visualize fit, residuals, and confidence bands for small datasets.

-Tips for building your own data science calculator tools
+Implementation guidance for building your own calculator tools

 Building tailored calculators gives you control over precision, validation rules, and UI integration.
 Consider these design tips: